-It’s easy to forget that throughout the 90’s, a drag queen was popular enough to be considered a supermodel, create dance hits and lead a talk show on VH1, where RuPaul now returns.
+It’s easy to forget that RuPaul was popular enough to be considered a supermodel, create dance hits and lead a talk show on VH1 (before returning with a new show in 2017) in the 90’s, and only RuPaul could have created a program which boosts drag queens to international stardom.

-We often think of the past as a backward place, but looking back only cements the boldness and determination of RuPaul, whose show caters to many of those who work in the world of Greek Life: young women and gay men.
+We often think of the past as a backward place, but looking back only cements the boldness and determination of RuPaul, whose show could be usefully referenced at any fraternity/sorority conference.

 Fraternities were in many cases avant garde creations of college-educated men, different sects of the world’s religions mixed controversy with virtue.
 They even partake in giant lip sync battles (where many dress as women) once or more a year.